0ffero/Xemu-Lister/README.md

 Animated GL background taken from xemu.app and rewritten for clarity.

-Has search by text, seartch by letter and search by game status.
+Has search by text, search by letter and search by game status.